Metal's Property, Stress, and Strain

 Properties of Materials

-- Elasticity: Elasticity is the property by virtue of which a material is deformed under the load and is enabled to return to its original dimension when the load is removed.
+- Elasticity: Elasticity is the property by which a material is deformed under the load and is enabled to return to its original dimension when the load is removed.

 - Plasticity: Plasticity is the converse of elasticity.
-A material in the plastic state is permanently deformed by the application of load and it has no tendency to recover.
+The material in the plastic state is permanently deformed by applying load, and it does not tend to recover.
 The characteristic of the material by which it undergoes inelastic strains beyond those at the elastic limit is known as plasticity.

-- Ductility: Ductility is the characteristic which permits a material to be drawn out longitudinally to a reduced section, under the action of a tensile force (large deformation).
+- Ductility: Ductility is the characteristic that permits a material to be drawn out longitudinally to a reduced section under the action of a tensile force (large deformation).

-- Brittleness: Brittleness implies the lack of ductility.
-A material is said to be brittle when it cannot be drawn out by tension to the smaller section.
+- Brittleness: Brittleness implies a lack of flexibility.
+A material is brittle when it cannot be drawn out by tension to the smaller section.

-- Toughness: Toughness is the property of a material which enables it to absorb energy without fracture
+- Toughness: Toughness is the property of a material that enables it to absorb energy without fracture

-- Strength: The strength of a material enables it to resist fracture under load.
+- Strength: The strength of the material enables it to resist fracture under load.

 Engineering Stress-Strain Curve

 - The stress-strain diagram is shown in the figure.
 The curve starts from an origin.
-Showing thereby that there is no initial stress of strain in the specimen.
+Showing thereby that there is no initial stress or strain in the specimen.

 - The stress-strain curve diagram for a ductile material like mild steel is shown in the figure below.

-- * Upto point A, Hooke's Law is obeyed and stress is proportional to strain.
-Point A is called limit of proportionality.
+- Up to point A, Hooke's Law is obeyed, and stress is proportional to strain.
+Point A is called the limit of proportionality.

 - Point B is called the elastic limit point.

-- The apparent stress decreases but the actual or true stress goes on increasing until the specimen breaks at point C, called the upper yield point
+- The apparent stress decreases, but the actual stress goes on increasing until the specimen breaks at point C, called the upper yield point

-A prismatic bar loaded in tension by an axial force P
+A colorful bar loaded in tension by an axial force P

-For a prismatic bar loaded in tension by
+For a colorful bar loaded in tension by

 an axial force P. The elongation of the bar